3 metrics all ecommerce sellers must track to succeed

 There are many things you can do to increase your sales, but one more time: bringing the right traffic could be a determining factor to improving your conversion rate.
-Clever Adwords offers you the easiest and fastest way to bring the right traffic to your store.
+Google Ads by Clever ecommerce offers you the easiest and fastest way to bring the right traffic to your store.

 Repeat Customer Rate (RCR) measures the loyalty of your customers and is essential for a successful ecommerce store.
 It comprises the percentage of customers who return and make a second purchase on your site.
 To calculate it you should divide the number of total new customers by the ones who returned and made a second purchase.